Green Chemistry in Synthesis – The 12 Principles

 The first principle is to do with waste prevention; it’s better to prevent waste than have to treat and/or dispose of it after the reaction.
 Just as in the hierarchy of hazard controls, we should identify and remove inefficient reactions that generate an excessive amount of waste.
 The Environmental Impact Factor (E-Factor) is used to quantify the amount of waste generated per kilogram of product; a reaction that produces 2 kg of waste alongside 1 kg of product would have an E-Factor of 2.
 More waste means less product, which also needs to be treated and disposed of.

-In a laboratory, an inefficient reaction might mean an extra carboy of waste.
-But in industry, this can mean an entire tanker of extra waste per batch of product.
-Chemical waste treatment and disposal is an expensive process, therefore preventing its generation is an important consideration for every reaction.
+In a laboratory, an inefficient reaction process might mean an extra carboy of waste or an extra hour of heating.
+However, in an industrial setting, this can mean tankers of excess waste and high power usage.
+Chemical waste treatment and disposal is an expensive process, further adding to costs.
+Therefore waste prevention is an important consideration for every reaction.

 Atom economy (AE) is another useful tool that allows us to calculate the efficiency of a reaction.
 It is taken to be the total atomic weight of the product against the total atomic weight of the substrates.
 An atom efficient reaction is, therefore, one that has a relatively high AE value.
 A reaction with a low AE will consume a lot more resources as starting materials to yield less product, likely generating more waste.